-Colours function is used to determine the colours used to draw each s of airspaces. the select the airspace class you wish to change.
-Then select colour and pattern you wish the selected airspace class to be in in.
+Colours s function is used to determine the colours used to draw each so of airspaces. the t select the airspace class you wish to change.
+Then select colour and pattern you wish the selected airspace class to be wn in.
 Filters The filter function is described in Section 8.3.
-12.9 Glide Computer / Safe ety Factors page allows the safety heights and behaviour for the alters mode to be defined.
+12.9 Glide Computer / Saf ety Factors s page allows the safety heights and behaviour for the alteres mode to be defined.
 Arrival height : The height above terrain that the glider should arrive at for a safe landing.
-Terrain height : The height above terrain that the glider must clear during fi- nal glide.
-See Section 6.8 for more details on the meanings of the safety heights.
-Alternates mode : Determines sorting of alternates in the alternates dialogue.
-Simple: The alternates will only be sorted by arrival height.
+Terrain height : nal glide.
+See Section 6.8 for more details on the meanings of the Alternates mode : Simple : The alternates will only be sorted by arrival height.
 The first waypoint in the list is therefore the most reachable waypoint.
-Task: The sorting will also take the current task direction into account, such that the sort order is according to minimum extra distance travelled to the respective field and onwards to the task.
-Home: The sorting will try to find landing options in the current direction to the configured home waypoint.
+Task : The sorting will also take the current task direction into account, such that the sort order is according to minimum extra distance travelled to the respective field and onwards to the task.
+Home : The sorting will try to find landing options in the current direction to the configured home waypoint.
 Similar to 'task' but with the home field as the desired destination.
 Polar degradation : A permanent polar degradation.
 0% means no degradation, 50% indicates the glider's sink rate is doubled.
 Safety MC : When safety MC is enabled, this MacCready setting is used for reach calculations, task abort, alternates and for deter- mining arrival altitude at airfields.
-STF risk factor : Auto MC setting with gamma = 0.3 The STF risk factor reduces the MacCready setting used to calculate speed to fly as the glider gets low, in order to compensate for risk.
+STF risk factor : The STF risk factor reduces the MacCready setting used to calculate speed to fly as the glider gets low, in order to compensate for risk.
 Set to 0.0 for no compensation, 1.0 scales MC linearly with height (with reference to height of the maximum climb).
 If considered, 0.3 is recommended.
 See Section 6.7 for more details.